Share in a sentence or two what you do, in case someone landed here before landing on another page on your website.

 I discovered that in those early months, giving myself permission to trust that the knowledge and experience that I was growing inside of me was enough.

 I started to see how little I knew in the beginning and started seeing those hints of frustration around things not going as planned, and sleep deprivation kicking in, and all of those new moments that I’d never experienced before.

 I had to trust that asking for help is what I needed.

 I needed that extra hour to sleep in, a cooked meal, someone to come to watch the girls so that my husband and I could rest, or to check in with how I felt about parenting decisions without the influence of other people.

 So just how I trusted myself with those little hints and used them to tell me what I needed (which helped me build that intuition), I believe the same thing is available to you through practice.

-Which brings me to the second way that you can start to trusting yourself is through
+This brings me to the second way that you can start to trust yourself is through